cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 Better pipelines, newer warehouses, or trendier architectures cannot solve this problem on their own.
 Over the past fifteen years, the industry has produced a rich landscape of data architectures: data lakes, modern warehouses, lakehouses, data fabrics, and data meshes.
 Each addresses real problems.
 None of them, by themselves, solve the problem of *meaning*.

 This post traces the evolution of modern data architectures and explains where and why they fall short.
-The goal was to move from fragmented reporting to a governed, reusable abstraction that enables consistent decisions across the organization, regardless of which architecture sits underneath.
+It also shows how to move from fragmented reporting to a governed, reusable abstraction that enables consistent decisions across the organization, regardless of which architecture sits underneath.

 > **Interactive demo:** [Metric Trust Explorer](https://semantic-layer-demo.streamlit.app/) shows how three source systems compute the same procurement metrics differently, and how a governed semantic layer resolves the inconsistency.
 Source on [GitHub](https://github.com/cynthialmy/semantic-layer-demo).